nicky-nym/nicky-nym.github.io/pages/cities.md

   + existing local construction companies
   + wholehearted support from existing county & state governments
   + wholehearted support among the neighbors
-  + a big anchor employer (like Amazon, or the Indonesian Government)
+  + big "anchor employers" (like Amazon, or the Indonesian Government)
   + a pent-up demand of people eager to move into new housing as it is completed
   + a pent-up demand of companies eager to move into new office space as it is completed
   + an existing airport, port, and interstate highway not too far away